joromir/arrows/README.md

 ## Implementation

-The project is composed of two classes:
+The project is composed of the following classes:
 - `Arrows::Coordinates`
 - `Arrows::Directions`
 - `Arrows::BuildDirections`